 I completed my bachelor’s degree in Politics, Economics, and Philosophy in the winter term 2013/2014 with a thesis on Friedrich Nietzsche’s problematisation of language and truth in his writing On Truth and Lie in an Extra-Moral Sense, supervised by Johann Kreuzer and Ingo Elbe.
-The master’s degree in Philosophy followed in the winter term 2016/2017 with a thesis on monotonicity and sensitivity as desiderata for measures of need-based justice, supervised by Mark Siebel and Arne Robert Weiß.
+The master’s degree in Philosophy followed in the winter term 2016/2017 with a thesis on monotonicity and sensitivity as desiderata for measures of need-based distributive justice, supervised by Mark Siebel and Arne Robert Weiß.

-Areas of Specialisation: Experimental Philosophy, Moral Psychology
+Areas of Specialisation: Experimental Philosophy, Need-Based Distributive Justice

 Areas of Competence: Distributive Justice, Philosophy of Need